xsltdev/angdev.ru/docs/angular/toh-pt6.md

 You're at the end of your journey, and you've accomplished a lot.

-*   You added the necessary dependencies to use HTTP in the application
+-   You added the necessary dependencies to use HTTP in the application
-*   You refactored `HeroService` to load heroes from a web API
+-   You refactored `HeroService` to load heroes from a web API
-*   You extended `HeroService` to support `post()`, `put()`, and `delete()` methods
+-   You extended `HeroService` to support `post()`, `put()`, and `delete()` methods
-*   You updated the components to allow adding, editing, and deleting of heroes
+-   You updated the components to allow adding, editing, and deleting of heroes
-*   You configured an in-memory web API
+-   You configured an in-memory web API
-*   You learned how to use observables
+-   You learned how to use observables

 This concludes the "Tour of Heroes" tutorial.
-You're ready to learn more about Angular development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.
+You're ready to learn more about Angular development in the fundamentals section, starting with the [Architecture](guide/architecture 'Architecture') guide.

-@reviewed 2022-02-28
+:date: 28.02.2022